 Pelvic Organ Prolapse: Health, Help, Hope, and Healing

 Pelvic organ prolapse (POP) has been on medical record for nearly 4000 years, dating back to the Kahun Gynaecologic Papyrus circa 1835 B.C., yet remains shrouded in stigmatized silence because of embarrassing symptoms.
-Women in every country around the world experience POP, yet seldom understand what is occurring in their bodies.
-Women are seldom informed about POP prior to diagnosis with it.
-It's long past time to talk out loud about POP.
+Women teens through end-of-life in every country around the world experience POP, yet seldom understand what is occurring in their bodies until after they are diagnosed with POP.
+It's long past time to talk out loud about the biggest secret in women’s health.

-The pubococcygeus muscles (PC) are a trampoline-like set of muscles that sit at the base of the abdominal cavity, supporting the organs and structural tissues above them.
-Pelvic organ prolapse occurs when the PC muscles weaken and/or become damaged for a variety of reasons.
+The pubococcygeus muscles (PC) are a trampoline-like set of muscles that sit at the base of the abdominal cavity, supporting the organs and structural tendons and ligaments above them.
+Pelvic organ prolapse occurs when the support structures above and below weaken and/or become damaged for a variety of reasons.
 One or more organs shift out of their normal positions, pushing into the walls of the vaginal canal, and eventually bulge outside of the vagina.
 There are 5 types of POP.
 Organs that can prolapse with POP are the bladder (cystocele), rectum (rectocele), intestines (enterocele), uterus (uterine), and vagina (vaginal vault).
 There are 4 levels of severity; grade 1 is the mildest, grade 4 the most severe.

 Global Prevalence

-Statistical capture for prevalence of pelvic organ prolapse in most countries is sorely lacking and difficult to estimate, because routine POP screening seldom takes place during standardized pelvic exams.
-Women experiencing POP are typically too embarrassed to mention symptoms they are experiencing to their physicians; physicians unfortunately do not always ask the right questions, disabling appropriate diagnosis.
-Current studies estimate pelvic organ prolapse prevalence ranges between 35-50% of women.
+The current estimate for POP prevalence is 50% of 1 in 2 women will experience POP at some point in their life cycle.
+Accurate statistical capture for prevalence of pelvic organ prolapse in most countries is sorely lacking and difficult to estimate, because routine POP screening seldom takes place during standardized pelvic exams.
+Women experiencing POP may be too embarrassed to mention symptoms they are experiencing to their physicians; physicians unfortunately do not always ask the right questions, disabling appropriate diagnosis.
 POP is common in both developed and developing countries.
-We won’t capture accurate prevalence data until POP screening is a standardized aspect of routine pelvic exams.
-APOPS currently has patient following in 177 countries, and the voices of women around the globe indicate a concerns are globally uniform.
+APOPS currently has patient following in 183 countries.
+Within APOPS patient spaces, women from around the world clarify the physical, emotional, social, sexual, fitness, and employment quality-of-life impacts to women’s lives.

 Statistics